-French national reference center for rare diseases in ophthalmology (OPHTARA)
+French national reference center for rare eye diseases (OPHTARA)

 The technical platform of the university hospital center such as the HEGP allows the constitutive center to rely on the presence of all the medical and surgical specialties as well as on a complete radiology and biology technical platform for the exploration and the care of rare ophthalmological pathologies with general repercussions.